sappho192/EDMTranslator/README.md

 # Supported models

+* JESCJaEnTranslator([sappho192/jesc-ja-en-translator](https://huggingface.co/sappho192/jesc-ja-en-translator)): Japanese-to-English translator based on `bert-base-japanese` and `gpt2`, fine-tuned with JESC dataset
 * FF14JaKoTranslator([sappho192/ffxiv-ja-ko-translator](https://github.com/sappho192/ffxiv-ja-ko-translator)): Japanese-to-Korean translator based on `bert-base-japanese` and `skt-kogpt2-base-v2`, fine-tuned with FF14 dataset
 * AihubJaKoTranslator([sappho192/aihub-ja-ko-translator](https://huggingface.co/sappho192/aihub-ja-ko-translator)): Japanese-to-Korean translator based on `bert-base-japanese` and `skt-kogpt2-base-v2`, fine-tuned with AIHub dataset
 * More to be added...

 # Quickstart

-Following guide supposes that you are to use FF14JaKoTranslator mentioned above.
+Following guide **supposes that you are to use JESCJaEnTranslator** mentioned above.

 ## Install the packages